jas-/crypt.io/README.md

 * _key_: `{String}` Unique identifier used as storage key
 * _passphrase_: `{String}` User supplied passphrase
 * _storage_: `{String}` Storage engine to use; local, session or cookies

-##Notes:
-I feel it is worth noting that while this plugin makes every attempt at providing a secure transparent method of saving & retieving encrypted data based on unique identifiers retrieved from the client browser, it is by no means a replacement for a user specifying their own passphrase.
-See the 'Extra security' example for this.

 ##Support:
 Found a bug?
 Want a feature added?
 General feedback or kudos?
 Please open